Build an SEO Keyword Strategy That Feeds Your Content Pipeline

 - Top pages by clicks

-- Query x page cross-reference (find queries with no dedicated landing page)
+- Queries with no dedicated landing page

-- Landing pages by sessions for the past 3 months
+- Landing pages by sessions

 -